Wao-course/Ex_19/README.md

 _Ingress_.

-#### Accessing
+#### Accessing (solved)

-If you have done everything correctly at this point, then opening your browser at http://mycluster/XXXXX should direct you to the newly created application via the _Ingress_ through the _Service_ unto the(a) _Pod_ itself.
+>If you have done everything correctly at this point, then opening your browser at http://mycluster.my:8080/api should direct you to the newly created application via the _Ingress_ through the _Service_ unto the(a) _Pod_ itself.
 Where XXXX is REL\_URL\_PATH.